cjrabe17/bamazon/README.md

 # Bamazon

 A command line inventory management system.
-Features a customer view--for displaying inventory details, prices, stock, etc--and a manager view for checking, adding, and updating inventory.
+Features a customer view--for viewing and purchasing inventory--and a manager view for checking, adding, and updating inventory.

 ## Getting Started